-Spiritual life is a complex and varied category about all the things and events that have not been able to be explained by science.
-Strongly influenced by Confucianism, Taoism, and Buddhism, many Vietnamese hold a solid belief of the existence of things that humans cannot control such as destiny, time, life after death, karma, reincarnation, and more.
-There is a Vietnamese saying that goes: “Có thờ có thiêng, có kiêng có lành”, which means that as long as you worship, there would be sacredness, as long as you avoid the taboos, you could stay away from bad luck.
+Spiritual life is a complex topic of all the things and events that have yet to be explained by science.
+Vietnamese spiritual life bears strong influences from Confucianism, Taoism, and Buddhism.
+The Vietnamese believe in the existence of things humans cannot control, such as destiny, time, life after death, karma, reincarnation, and more.
+There is a Vietnamese saying that goes: “Có thờ có thiêng, có kiêng có lành”, which means that as long as you worship, there will be sacredness, and as long as you avoid the taboos, you can stay away from bad luck.

 Related: Religions in Vietnam

-Although there are some misconceptions which might be superstitious and unreasonable, Vietnamese spiritual life, like many other Asian countries, has rooted in locals’ subconscious so much that it would, in one way or another, considerably affect their decision when it comes to the important milestones of their lives.
-The number of Gods and Ghosts and spiritual ceremonies (nearly 8,000 ceremonies every year) is also evidence of how Vietnamese respect the supernatural.
+Although some beliefs are considered superstitious, the Vietnamese spiritual life, like many other Asian countries, is rooted in the locals’ subconscious.
+People subconsciously assume that the universe has a plan that would considerably affect the critical milestones of their lives.
+The number of Gods and Ghosts and spiritual ceremonies (nearly 8,000 ceremonies yearly) is also evidence of how Vietnamese respect the supernatural.

-Vietnamese worship certain Gods with a hope that they would be blessed and protected from the ghosts, devils.
-These gods do not have a fancy name; instead, their name is closely connected with the blessing they give: God of Wealth (Than Tai), Blessing – Prosperity – Longevity gods (Phuc – Loc – Tho gods), Land Spirit (Ong Dia), and God of Kitchen (Tao Quan).
+Vietnamese worship specific Gods, hoping to be blessed and protected from ghosts and devils.
+These gods do not have fancy names.
+Instead, their names have a close connection with the blessings they give: God of Wealth (Than Tai), Blessing – Prosperity – Longevity gods (Phuc – Loc – Tho gods), Land Spirit (Ong Dia), and God of Kitchen (Tao Quan).

-There are also gods who are known for their legendary lives or their important status in Vietnam history.
-These include Au Co and Lac Long Quan who gave birth to the first generation of Vietnamese, Thanh Giong who saved the country from a big invasion war, and Tran Hung Dao, or Saint Tran, who commanded Vietnamese troops to win the unstoppable Mongols.
-They are real people who made great contributions to the development of the country.
+Some gods are known for their legendary lives or essential status in Vietnam’s history.
+These include Au Co and Lac Long Quan, who gave birth to the first generation of Vietnamese; Thanh Giong, who saved the country from a big invasion war; and Tran Hung Dao, or Saint Tran, who commanded Vietnamese troops to win the unstoppable Mongols.
+They are real people who made significant contributions to the country’s development.
 After their death, to remember and commemorate their merits, people exalt and worship them in temples and pagodas.

 Find out more about these Vietnamese gods.

-The ubiquity of temples in Vietnam which welcome thousands of visitors every year also indicates another group of gods in Vietnam, “citizen gods”.
-These are normal people whose life underwent a major trauma and ended up with an unhappy ending, usually a death.
-Due to the unfairness they received in their life, their spirit (after their physical death) has a superpower to give blessings or curses to others.
+The ubiquity of temples in Vietnam, which welcome thousands of visitors annually, also indicates another group of gods in Vietnam.
+These “citizen gods” were once ordinary people whose lives underwent major traumas and ended up unhappy, usually death.
+Due to the unfairness they receive in their life, their spirit has the superpower to give blessings or curses to others.
 Chua Ba Den (Black Virgin Temple) in southern Vietnam is such a case.
-The Black Virgin god (Ba Den) is believed to be very powerful in making wishes come true and thus the temple worshipping her welcomes countless visitors every year who come to pray for luck, peace or wealth in their life.
+Most Vietnamese people believe The Black Virgin god (Ba Den) to be mighty in making wishes come true, and thus, the temple worshipping her welcomes countless visitors every year who come to pray for luck, peace, or wealth in their lives.

 There is also a theory about the Four Immortal Gods in Vietnam, including:

 In addition to gods, Vietnamese believe ghosts are another force that can decide a misfortune.
-According to common conceptions in Vietnam, ghosts and devils are also not unknown forces but usually the spirits of the dead that cannot reincarnate and keep harassing in the living world.
-The stories about these ghosts are not recorded in any written form, but they still live on thanks to oral transmission and rumors.
-Some types of ghosts that frequently appear in Vietnamese horror folks are Ma Doi (Hungry ghost), Ma Men (Alcoholic ghost), Ma Da (Drowning ghost), which, respectively, are the spirits of people who died because of hunger, alcohol-drinking, and drowning.
+The stories about these ghosts are not recorded in written forms, but they live on thanks to oral transmission and rumors.
+Some types of ghosts that frequently appear in Vietnamese horror folktales are Ma Doi (Hungry ghost), Ma Men (Alcoholic ghost), and Ma Da (Drowning ghost), which, respectively, are the spirits of people who died because of hunger, alcohol-drinking, and drowning.

-Laws of Karma is passed down through generations to deter human from doing harm to others and encourage them to live genuinely, rather than just scare people with the punishments of crossing the border of the good and the bad.
+Karma runs through generations to deter humans from doing harm to others and encourage them to live genuinely.
 It has been a crucial part of Vietnamese spiritual life for ages.
-You may know about the saying “What goes around, comes around”, Karma has a similar concept.
-However, oriental people believe that the result of your actions might take quite a long time until it has some impact on your life.
-In some cases, it can become the debt that you have to pay in your next life after reincarnation.
-In other cases, your children would have to be responsible to bear with it.
-Of course, if your whole life is about being honest and helpful, your next generations can enjoy a better life.
+You may know the saying, “What goes around, comes around.”, Karma has a similar concept.
+Sometimes, it can become the debt you must pay in your next life after reincarnation.
+In other cases, your children would have to be responsible for bearing with it.
+Of course, if your life is about being honest and helpful, the next generations can enjoy a better life.

-Each person has a separate sheet of Zi Wei which would give a detailed overview of his or her life from marriage, children, parents to prosperity, health.
-However, when talking about a person’s destiny, it is crucial to also consider his or her close relatives’ Zi Wei, physiognomy, the law of karma and reincarnation (which has been mentioned in the previous sections).
-It might be inconvincible to some people since it seems that your life cannot be decided by your will.
-Actually, it is believed that if you always try to be kind and honest, there is a high probability that everything can turn out to better than how it is supposed to be.
+Each person has an individual Zi Wei sheet, which gives an overview of his or her life, from marriage, children, and parents to prosperity and health.
+It is also crucial to consider their close relatives’ Zi Wei, physiognomy, the law of karma, and reincarnation.
+It might be inconvincible to some people since it seems your will cannot decide your life.
+If you always try to be kind and honest, there is a high probability that everything will improve.

 Related article: Vietnamese Zodiac

-A primary factor of Yi Jing that is also shown in Zi Wei is the Five Elements: metal, wood, water, fire, and earth.
-Each person is born under a different element.
-Since each element is advised not to go with a corresponding element, the people that respectively have those elements on their Zi Wei are recommended not to be parents/children/spouses/business partners to each other.
-For example, a Fire person should not be in partnership with a Water person as it might cost his or her health or property.
-Nowadays, young people have placed less consideration on this rule when it comes to marriage, but many Vietnamese minorities still use Zi Wei as a prerequisite.
-Small businessmen, however, is the group that seems to believe most in Yi Jing in general, which significantly affect their decisions on timings and business plan.
+A primary factor of Yi Jing shown in Zi Wei is the Five Elements: metal, wood, water, fire, and earth.
+Each person is born under a different element, which possesses various degrees of compatibility with other people’s elements.
+For example, a Fire person should not partner with a Water person as it might cost their health or property.
+Nowadays, young people have placed less consideration on this rule regarding marriage.
+Businessmen, however, is the group that seems to believe most in Yi Jing in general.

-Like other countries that share the same credence about Yi Jing, Vietnamese believe that in a year, there are good dates and bad dates.
-On good, or lucky, dates, you can marry, open your company, start to build your house or anything else that would bring long-term effects.
+Like other countries that share the same belief about Yi Jing, the Vietnamese believe that in a year, there are good dates and bad dates based on the Lunar Calendar.
+Good or lucky dates mean you can marry, open your company, start building your house, or participate in events that bring long-term effects.
 And on unlucky ones, of course, you should not.
-These dates are all determined on the Lunar calendar, and depending on each person’s age or element, their effect can be quite stronger compared to other people.
+Depending on each person’s age or element, their impact can be relatively more substantial than others.

-Throughout a person’s life, it is believed that there are some years that are worse and more unlucky in comparison with the others.
-You may have heard about 27 Club, a list of celebrities who died at the age of 27.
-According to the Yi Jing, around that age, some of the moving bad-luck “stars” would make you more prone to making serious mistakes and without prudence, you might have to face mishaps related to your money, health or even one that costs your life.
+Throughout a person’s life, it is believed that some years are specifically unlucky compared to others.
+You may have heard about 27 Club, a list of celebrities who died at 27.
+According to Yi Jing, around that age, some of the moving bad-luck “stars” would make you more prone to serious mistakes, and without prudence, you might have to face mishaps related to your money, health, or even one that cost your life.

-Vietnamese Ghost Month (lunar 7th month) is another example of a period that you are recommended to be careful.
-In the Ghost Month, the Gates of Hell are opened and the spirits can freely enter the living world.
+Vietnamese Ghost Month (lunar 7th month) is another example of misfortunes.
+In Ghost Month, the Gates of Hell are opened, and the spirits can freely enter the living world.
 People are said to be easily triggered, even against their usual temper, which is why we have fascinating dos and don’ts during these days.

 Oriental people believe that human beings have two parts: the body and the spirit.
-They first unite when we were born, and separate when we die.
-The body is just a temporary shelter for the spirit, and while the former would soon decompose after our death, the latter would continue to exist.
+They first unite when we are born and separate when we die.
+While the body would soon decompose after our death, the spirit would continue to exist.

-After leaving the body, all spirits have to come to hell and go through the evaluation of the King of Hell and judges.
-The whole process lasts for 49 days, which is said to be enough for the death to finish their uncompleted wishes and for their relatives to perform all the rituals.
-The judges would measure the number of good things and bad things that you have done in your life to decide your following fate, whether you are blessed to enter heaven, reincarnate, or endure the punishments in 18 levels of hell for thousands of years.
-Among those three decisions, reincarnation is the one that has raised the most questions for mankind for centuries, since it is said to happen to the majority of us.
-Except for ones that can enjoy the eternal life in the celestial world, even the punished ones would have a chance to have the next life after paying back his trespass.
+After leaving the body, all spirits have to come to hell and go through the evaluation by the King of Hell and judges.
+The process lasts 49 days, which is enough for the dead to finish their uncompleted wishes and for their relatives to perform all the rituals.
+The judges would measure the good and bad things you have done to decide whether you can enter heaven, reincarnate, or endure the punishments in 18 levels of hell for thousands of years.
+Except for those who can enjoy eternal life in the celestial world, even the punished ones would have a chance to have the next life after paying back their trespass.

 This is one of the most concerning parts of Vietnamese spiritual life.
-After considering and measuring all your contributions and guilt, if you did not commit any serious crime, the King of Hell would allow you to reincarnate.
-Some would become plants, some live their next life as an animal, the others continue to be human.
+After considering and measuring all your contributions and guilt, the King of Hell would allow you to reincarnate if you did not commit any serious crime.
+Some would become plants, some would live their next life as animals, and others would continue to be human.

-Before that, you need to cross a bridge named Nai Ha which overpasses Vong Xuyen River, the river of oblivion.
-You would meet Manh Ba and she would give you a bowl of soup.
-To reincarnate, it is a must to drink that bowl.
-The soup inside is cooked from all the tears that you have cried in your whole life, and by drinking it, you would lose all of your memories, either the joyful or the painful ones, that you have gained in this life.
+Legend says you must cross a bridge named Nai Ha in Hell, which overpasses Vong Xuyen River, the river of oblivion.
+You would meet Manh Ba, and she would give you a bowl of soup cooked from all the tears you have cried in your whole life.
+By drinking it, you would lose all of your memories, both the joyful and the painful ones.
 Thanks to it, you can be reborn as innocent as a baby.

-Although most people wish to have another life, we believe that some of them still hesitate to enter the cycle of rebirth.
+Although most people wish to have another life, we believe some still hesitate to enter the cycle of rebirth.
 Such is the case of people who do not want to forget about their lover.
-To meet their lover in the next life, they have to soak themselves in Vong Xuyen River for a thousand years.
+They must soak themselves in the Vong Xuyen River for a thousand years to meet their lover in the next life.
 Watching their beloved one walking across the bridge above to be reborn again and again, they cannot say a word, no matter how deep their nostalgia is.
-After all those desperate waitings, if their love remains unchanged, they can keep their memories, come back to the living world to look for the one they love.
+After all those desperate waitings, if their love remains unchanged, they can keep their memories and come back to the living world to look for the one they love.

-Vietnamese spiritual life mainly focuses on encouraging people to have a rightly inclined life.
-Despite things that might sound superstitious, there are many aspects that have been studied by the Asian philosophers for thousands of years.
-Read here about Vietnamese Superstitions, Festivals and Public Holidays in Vietnam and check out our private tours to learn more about Vietnam culture!
+Vietnamese spiritual life mainly emphasizes encouraging people to have a rightly inclined life.
+Despite things that might sound superstitious, many aspects have been studied by Asian philosophers for thousands of years.